Create a subscription

 }

-A fully provisioned SIM will also have a status
+A fully provisioned SIM will also have a status of active.

 Activating an eSIM